Release Date: March 2021

 New infrastructure search

 The new infrastructure search allows you to more easily access resources within a certain client.
-You can perform advanced search queries to find resources and then access their recent queries at a later point in time.
+You can perform advanced search queries to find resources and access their recent queries at a later time.

 New platform navigation

 The new navigation allows users to more easily access platform areas from anywhere on the platform.
 By moving the core interaction to the top header, users have more horizontal space to perform tasks.

 Modernized login screen